seattleacademy/saaswinter1516/README.md

-#Day 5
+#Day 6
-Toady we worked with HTML5's canvas feature to draw our names.
+Toady we used the canvas feature used on Day 5 to make an analog clock.